sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/settings-joc.md

 ### Setting: *log\_ext\_directory*

-Specifies a directory that is accessible for JOC Cockpit and to which copies of order log files and task log files will be written.
+Specifies a directory that is accessible for JOC Cockpit and to which copies of Order log files and task log files will be written.

 ### Setting: *log\_ext\_order\_history*